satnetuser001/laravel-development-in-docker/README.md

 docker compose build stand-alone
 ```
 Note: make sure that the database files, such as SQLite, are located within the application in the "laravel-development" directory.
-Note: an image built on "./build-app/stand-alone.Dockerfile" will have only SQLite DBMS, so you need to add the required DBMS to "./build-app/stand-alone.Dockerfile" if needed.
+Note: a stand-alone application image will have only SQLite DBMS, so you need to add the required DBMS to "build-app/stand-alone.Dockerfile" if needed.

 #### Other